theusman75/PlanBuddy/README.md

 1. Make sure the **backend server** is running on `http://localhost:8787` (or your network IP).
 2. Start the Expo app (`npm start`) and confirm `EXPO_PUBLIC_API_BASE_URL` matches your server URL.
-3. Generate a plan in the app and verify tasks are persisted after restart.
+3. Generate a plan in the app and verify tasks are persisted after a restart.

 ---